tiagosiebler/gateio-api/README.md

 See [inverse-client.ts](./src/inverse-client.ts) for further information. -->

 ## WebSockets

-Inverse, linear & spot WebSockets can be used via a shared `WebsocketClient`.
-However, make sure to make one instance of WebsocketClient per market type (spot vs inverse vs linear vs linearfutures):
+All available WebSockets can be used via a shared `WebsocketClient`.
+The WebSocket client will automatically open/track/manage connections as needed.
+Each unique connection (one per server URL) is tracked using a WsKey (each WsKey is a string - [WS_KEY_MAP](src/lib/websocket/websocket-util.ts).

+Any subscribe/unsubscribe events will need to include a WsKey, so the WebSocket client understands which connection the event should be routed to.
+See examples below or in the [examples](./examples/) folder on GitHub.

 ```javascript
 const { WebsocketClient } = require('gateio-api');